aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_stochastic-procedures-and-functions/gmp_stochastic_addbendersfeasibilitycut.rst

 Return Value
 ------------

-    The procedure returns 1 on success, or 0 otherwise..
+    The procedure returns 1 on success, or 0 otherwise.

 .. note::